When it comes to a reef tank, the lighting you choose is a more important decision than you would initially think.

 The UV and PAR help ensure that your coral, as well as plants in your nano reef, are healthy.
 The different colored lights help meet all of your coral’s needs while helping with a light cycle.

-If you’re new to nano led lighting and wanting to experiment, the KINGBO gives you the option to without worries.
+If you’re new to led lighting for reef tanks and wanting to experiment, the KINGBO gives you the option to without worries.
 This light comes with a 12-month warranty as well as a 30-day guarantee so you can shop with peace of mind.

 One unique thing about this light is the 90-degree optical lenses that are easy to adjust.
 Just remember that these are unfixed lenses and you may hear them rattle during movement.